 Astronomers have developed powerful instruments to obtain images of protoplanetary disks, and Subaru Telescope’s HiCIAO is one of them.
 HiCIAO uses a mask to block out the light of the central star, which may be a million times brighter than its disk.
 They can then observe light from the star that has been reflected from the surface of the disk.
 The scattered light will reveal the structure of the surface of the disk, which is very small in scale and difficult to observe, even with large telescopes.
 Observers use HiCIAO with a 188 element adaptive optics system to reduce the blurring effects of the Earthʼs atmosphere, making the images significantly sharper.

 This team succeeded in capturing a near-infrared image (1.65 μm) associated with the RY Tau disk.
-Unlike many other protoplanetary disks, the disk emission is offset from the centre of the star (Figure 2, left).
+Unlike many other protoplanetary disks, the disk emission is offset from the center of the star (Figure 2, left).
 In contrast to longer wavelength observations, which are associated with the midplane of the disk, near-infrared, scattered light coming from the surface of the disk produced this offset (Figure 2, right), which provides information about the vertical structure of the disk.

 Changes in structure perpendicular to the surface of a disk are much harder to investigate because there are few good examples to study.
 Therefore, the information about vertical structure that this image provides is a contribution to understanding the formation of planets, which depends strongly on the structure of the disk, including structures such as spirals and rings, as well as height.